tactus1/android_build_scripts/README.md

 ```tmux ls```
 ```tmux a -t <session number>```

-## Make and Enter a folder called matrixx
+## Make and Enter a folder called cherish
 ```mkdir rom_name; cd rom_name```

 ## Pull and Run this script